 Credit: Partners for Home

-Data collection in 2019 found there are approximately 3,200 homeless people within the City of Atlanta's 130 square-mile footprint.
+Data collection in 2020 (data for Atlanta's unsheletered population was unavaiable for 2021 due to the COVID-19 pandemic) found there are approximately 3,200 homeless people within the City of Atlanta's 130 square-mile footprint.
 The count is down 25% since 2015.

 It may not always seem apparent, but progress is being made.
 While nationally homelessness is trending upward and other cities have seen sharp increases in recent years, the City of Atlanta has seen a 25 percent decrease since 2015.